EnVision-Research/LucidFusion/README.md

 You can also try your own example!
 To do that:

-First obtain images and place them in the examples folder
+1. Obtain images and place them in the examples folder:
 ```
 LucidFusion
 ├── examples/